About

 A typical day at Rackspace Austin.

-Showing my dad some pictures shortly before he passed away in 2013.
+Showing my dad pictures on my laptop shortly before he passed away in 2013.